ZukiTsuki/Ansys-XML-Element-Mapping/README.md

 # Ansys-XML-Element-Mapping

-The program webscrape material data directly from the matweb website and maps the data in a way Ansys is able to understand it
+The following program webscrapes material data directly from the matweb website and maps the data in a way Ansys is able to understand it